AnaMelisaGo/kids-first-healthy-cooking/README.md

 ### Benefit of Cooking with Kids

 In this section, I explain the benefits that cooking can bring to all kids.
 Cooking is not just making food.
-Cooking can teach the children the ability to read, to count, to write, can even boost their confidence, social skills, and to be organized, and most especially they learn to eat healthily, the advantage of a healthy diet and to be clean all the time.
+Cooking can teach the children the ability to read, to count, to write, can even boost their confidence, social skills, and to be organized, and most especially they learn to eat healthily, they become aware of the good advantage of a healthy diet, to practice cleanlines at all time and to share and help each other's need.

 <br>